oflandernorth/PacketAnalyser/README.md

 ## Risk Scoring Logic

-Each time a packet is analyzed, the following checks add to the IP’s `RISK` score:
+Each time a packet is analyzed, the following (default) checks add to the IP’s `RISK` score:

 | Condition                                      | Risk Added |
 |------------------------------------------------|------------|